pjtunstall/push-swap/README.md

 As with Julien's method, all but trivial sorting happens in one direction.
 For Jamie, the sorting happens from A to B; for Julien, from B to A.

 We'll see in [Results](#c-results) that a conventional bucket sort first, to triage the numbers onto B before sorting them fully onto A, would be better, as would fewer buckets.
 In fact, the best number of buckets with this technique is one!
-If we just push everything from A to B, then insertion sort back, Jamie's technique reduces to Julien's, with a significant improvement.
+If we just push everything from A to B, then insertion sort back, Jamie's technique reduces to Julien's.

 YYBer, like many push-swappers, including ourselves, follows the convenience of ranking the numbers, thus "-3 -100 0 360 108" becomes "2 1 3 5 4".
 This can simplify calculations, and the instructions needed to sort them are the same.
 (Just keep in mind that she uses the word index to mean rank in this sense.)
 For stack size 100, she pushes them from A to B as 8 buckets of 12 numbers each.
 To sort 500 numbers, she uses 12 buckets of 40 numbers each.
 In either case, she pushes whatever is left to the top of B as one last bucket till A is empty.